 Do you provide counselling treatments to ICBC customers injured in a car crash?
 Here are a few things you should know.

-In order for ICBC to consider treatment funding, you must meet the definition of a "counsellor".
-According to the
+In order for ICBC to consider treatment funding, you must meet the definition of a "counsellor" as per the Insurance (Vehicle) Regulation.

 Invoicing and reporting